Ashwin-1709/daa-assignment-1/README.md

 #### Visualisation of the decomposition is written in python using matplotlib

-## How to run :
+## Building and running:
-1. Install and configure Ninja, Cmake for the project.
+1. Install CMake.
-2. Once configured, run the bash script for building ```./scripts/build.sh```
+2. Run `cmake . -B build` to generate the makefile.
+3. Run `make -C build` to build.
+4. `./build/polygon_decomp` to run.

-3. Input Format : Number of vertices of polygon (N) in first line and coordinates of points of polygon in subsequent N lines ( **in clockwise order only** )
+    Input format: Number of vertices of polygon $N$ in first line and coordinates of points of polygon in subsequent $N$ lines (**in clockwise order only**)

-4. To run use the bash script run.sh in scripts folder ```./scripts/run.sh test_file.txt```
+You can use `cmake --build build --target doxygen` to build the docs, which will be available at `build/html/index.html`